papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/tutorials/minimal-example.md

 # A Minimal Example of the Usage of Zombienet

-This tutorial provides an example of how to use Zombienet to spawn a basic network and run a simple test against it.
+## Introduction

+In this tutorial, you'll learn how to set up a basic network using Zombienet and run a simple test to validate its functionality.
+The example provided walks you through defining a minimal network configuration, spawning the network, and interacting with the nodes.
+By the end, you'll clearly understand how to use Zombienet to deploy and test ephemeral blockchain networks, setting the stage for more complex scenarios.

 ## Prerequisites